vivekpratapsingh7/ML-Question/README.md

 1. Open the problem description and try to solve any one of the problems given.

 2. Clone the Repository:
-    Clone your forked repository to your local machine using: git clone https://github.com/abhincho/ML-Question.git
+    Clone repository to your local machine using: git clone https://github.com/abhincho/ML-Question.git

 3. Create a Branch: